 The digital trio in governance: Theoretical foundations

-At the core of our theoretical framework stands the idea that digitization in governance and public management involves a threefold interaction: human-machine-organization.
-This idea challenges conventional thinking rooted in various disciplines.
-It builds on two separate but complimentary streams of research.
-The first is an extensive field of Human-Machine Interactions (HMI) knowledge that expanded with the digital revolution in modern societies.
-Many studies suggest philosophical, moral, technological, and psychological aspects of how individuals interact with machines and what are the implications for society (e.g., Borch & Hee Min, 2022; Favela, 2019; Kettel & Tonurist, 2020, to name only few).
-Much of the literature on HMI is technological in nature and rooted in (social) engineering, while its presence in public administration literature is largely overlooked.
-We will follow Reid and Gibert (2022) who recommended extending its impact and examination across diverse subjects to benefit all people.
-The second field to which we seek to contribute is studies in strategic management, organizations and policy that tends to focus on organization-machine interactions (e.g., Fedorowicz et al., 2018; Bretschneider & Wittmer, 1993).
-We suggest that when these tracks are integrated with knowledge on human-organization interactions (e.g., in organizational behavior, cognitive and applied psychology) they may foster a more comprehensive framework on the role of the digital revolution in public spheres.
-This may further result with the emergence of a hybrid and interdisciplinary sub-field, relating with the human-machine-organizational trio, and aspiring new cluster of theories and ideas.
+At the core of our theoretical framework stands the idea that digitization in governance and public management involves a threefold interaction between humans, machines, and organizations.
+This idea challenges the conventional thinking of various disciplines and builds on two separate but complimentary streams of research.
+The first is the extensive field of Human-Machine Interactions (HMI), which has expanded as the digital revolution has progressed in modern societies.
+Many studies suggest philosophical, moral, technological, and psychological aspects of how individuals interact with machines and the implications of those interactions for society (e.g., Borch & Hee Min, 2022; Favela, 2019; Kettel & Tonurist, 2020, to name only a few).
+Much of the literature on HMI is technological in nature and rooted in (social) engineering, and it is largely overlooked in public administration literature.
+We will follow Reid and Gibert (2022), who recommended extending the impact and examination of this HMI knowledge across diverse subjects to benefit all people.
+The second field to which we seek to contribute is strategic management, organizational and policy studies, which tends to focus on organization-machine interactions (e.g., Fedorowicz et al., 2018; Bretschneider & Wittmer, 1993).
+We suggest that when these lines of thinking are integrated with knowledge on human-organization interactions (e.g., in organizational behavior or cognitive and applied psychology), they may foster a more comprehensive framework for the role of the digital revolution in public spheres.
+A further outcome may be the emergence of a hybrid and interdisciplinary sub-field, related to the human-machine-organization trio, and an aspiring new cluster of theories and ideas.

 ________________